 The majority of the Mizobe Project area is covered by post mineral–recent volcanic ash deposits.
 Sampling of sporadic altered outcrop and quartz-vein breccia float across a 2 by 2.5 km area in the eastern side of the project area confirmed the presence of strong gold and pathfinder element anomalies with channel samples including composited intervals up to 24.7 m grading 1.0 g/t gold, and river float samples up to 18.9 g/t gold.
 The extent of gold and antimony anomalism is highly encouraging considering much of the target area is concealed by a veneer of post-mineral volcanic ash.

-Two phases of drilling have been completed at Mizobe, with a third phase underway.
-The drilling has confirmed the presence of broad zones of anomalous gold mineralisation and alteration beneath the post mineralisation.
+Three phases of drilling have been completed at Mizobe.
+The drilling has confirmed the presence of broad zones of anomalous gold mineralization and alteration beneath the post mineralization.
 Seven wide space drill holes intersected mineralization.
 Best intercepts include:

 - 10.0m @ 4.27g/t Au from 122.75m (MZDD23-003) and